Silejonu/bash_loading_animations/README.md

 *There are compact versions of the code included at the end of `bash_loading_animations.sh`.*

-## Show a loading animation for your_command
+## Show a loading animation for `foo`
-Show a loading animation for the command `your_command`:
+Show a loading animation for the command `foo`:
 ```
 start_loading_animation "${name_of_the_animation[@]}"
-your_command
+foo
 stop_loading_animation
 ```

-If your command prints some output in the terminal, you may want to add:
+If the command prints some output in the terminal, you may want to add:
 ```
-your_command 1> /dev/null # hide standard output
+foo 1> /dev/null # hide standard output
 # or
-your_command 2> /dev/null # hide error messages
+foo 2> /dev/null # hide error messages
 # or
-your_command &> /dev/null # hide all output
+foo &> /dev/null # hide all output
 ```

 ##